-Asbestos trust funds, also called mesothelioma trust funds, have an estimated $30 billion in reserve for asbestos-disease victims and their families.
-The amount each person collects depends on a number of factors, including the extent of illness and total amount of people making claims on the individual trusts.
+Asbestos trust funds, also called mesothelioma trust funds, have an estimated $30 billion in reserve for asbestos victims and their families.
+The amount each person receives depends on several factors, including the extent of illness and the total number of people making claims on the individual trusts.

 Learn more about legal options for mesothelioma victims and how to obtain compensation.Get Your Free Guide Now

 If the trustees determine the claimant does not meet the standards for compensation through an ER, the claimant can elect for an individual review.

 When a claim does not meet the trust’s presumptive medical and exposure criteria and the claim is denied, claimants can escalate their case to an individual review.
 Also, claimants who are seeking more significant settlement amounts (larger than the expedited review provides) may opt for an individual review.